Our modules are delivered over one year full-time or two years part-time. This content is indicative and subject to alteration.

 Entry Requirements & How to Apply

-Applicants should usually have a first or upper second-class honours degree, in a relevant subject.
+Applicants should usually have a 2.2 honours degree, in a relevant subject.
 Students that meet the criteria will be invited for interviews.

 How to Apply: